szczynk/blog/content/using-openmx-on-google-compute-engine.md

 ### Before you begin

-1. Connect to your **openmx** instance by clicking the SSH button in the instance list
+1. Connect to your **openmx** instance by clicking the **SSH** button in the instance list
-2. In the SSH window connected to your VM instance, update the package manager data and install build-essential and library package that openmx need to build
+2. In the SSH window connected to your VM instance or your terminal, update the package manager data and install build-essential and library package that openmx need to build

     ```shell
     sudo apt update